-Bivium's clients are charged asset-based fees, with one client additionally paying Bivium a bonus for the successful graduation of the Sub-Managers into the Client's main portfolio.
+Bivium's clients are charged asset-based fees, with one client additionally paying Bivium a bonus for the successful outperformance of the portfolio over a three-year period.
 This is a performance-based fee.

 Bivium does accommodate clients that mandate performance-based fees (fees based on a share of capital gains on or capital appreciation of the assets of a client) to be used for all of their investment accounts.
 Bivium will structure any performance-based fee agreement according to Section 205(a)(1) of the Investment Advisers Act of 1940 and in accordance with the exemption in Rule 205-3.
 The performance-based fee calculation includes realized and unrealized capital gains and losses.